 If you’re looking for something you can use to create cosmetics, but retain all the therapeutic compounds found in Frankincense resin, then an oleoresin is what you need.
 These mixtures of resin and oil are versatile and can be used in many of the same ways as essential oils.
 Plus, you can produce them at home, thanks to an easy extraction method.

 You can use this same process with Myrrh Gum.
-Myrrh essential oil is notoriously difficult to work with - it’s very thick and therefore won't easily pour from a bottle (one of the reasons we don't sell it), and it won’t emulsify with other substances unless heated.
+Myrrh essential oil is notoriously difficult to work with - it’s very thick so won't easily pour from a bottle (one of the reasons we don't sell it), and it doesn’t emulsify with other substances unless heated.
 Creating a Myrrh oleoresin allows you to work with the scent and thought-stimulating properties of Myrrh, minus the hassle.